Aqdus01/Aqdus01.github.io/_pages/about.md

 ## Funding
-My research work is funded by National Research Foundation of Korea (NRF), U.S. Air Force Office of Scientific Research, and Agricultural Science and Technology Development Cooperation of Korea.
+My research work is supported by the the European Union's Horizon 2020 Research and Innovation programme under grant agreement No. 826232.

 ## Updates